shogunsea/basic-rest-api/README.md

 # Basic REST API Implementation

 Simple REST API implementation from one given requirement, built from scratch in [Node](http://nodejs.org/), and [mongodb](https://www.mongodb.org/downloads) as database.
 Makre sure to install both of the two before running this tiny app.
+Check out the demo [here](http://104.236.18.125:3000).

 ## Installation
 Download the source and in source directory run